rhel-labs/learn-katacoda/selinux-containers/step5.md

 HEAD / HTTP/1.1
 Host: 2886795318-80-elsy03.environments.katacoda.com
 User-Agent: Go-http-client/1.1
+<<< OUTPUT ABRIDGED >>>
 </pre>

+You can see from the above output that netcat was able to connect and listen on port 80.
 This is successful because there is a allow rule in place that tells SELinux to allow this network action on port 80.

-Tell nc to listen on port 8080
+Tell nc to listen on port 8080 inside the container

 `nc -lvp 8080`{{execute T2}}

 <pre class="file">